6.14. jules_snow.nml

 FALSE

-The canopy heat capacity is include in the surface energy balance at the top of the snow pack.
+The canopy heat capacity is included in the surface energy balance at the top of the snow pack.

 JULES_SNOW::a_snow_et